bgvmysore/fantastyCricket/README.md

 <img src="https://github.com/bgvmysore/fantastyCricket/blob/master/screenhots/newteam.png" alt="newteamwindow" width="500">

 Once the team is selected goto "Manage Teams" menu and select "Evaluate".
 In Evaluate Window you have a drop down of available matches.
 Select one from the list and click evaluate button.
-A list of players scores will appear afterthat you can close the Evaluate window.
+A list of players scores will appear after that you can close the Evaluate window.

 <img src="https://github.com/bgvmysore/fantastyCricket/blob/master/screenhots/eval.png" alt="EvaluateWindow" width="500">